 Folding Bamboo Dish Rack

 Key Selling Point: This dish rack is made from sustainable materials.

-If you're trying to create an eco-friendly kitchen, this two-story bamboo dish rack is the one to get.
+If you're trying to create an eco-friendly kitchen, this three-tier collapsible bamboo dish rack is the one to get.
 Bamboo grows very quickly, but is strong enough material to last a long, long time.
 Sustainability is the primary reason we're recommending this dish rack, but it also has an impressive capacity.
 You can easily dry a dozen dishes and several glasses at the same time.

 You will need to set this dish rack on top of a towel because it doesn't have a space to store water that drips down, which is its only real downside.
 This dish rack can be folded for easy storage when you don't need it, which is a great feature for a model that can hold this many dishes.